JayZeeDesign/emoji-generator-cursor/emoji-maker/requirements/frontend_instructions.md

   └── .gitattributes

 # Rules
-- All new components should go in components and be named like example-component.tsx unless otherwise specified
+- All new components should go in /components and be named like example-component.tsx unless otherwise specified
-- All new pages go in app
+- All new pages go in /app